anBertoli/simple-strings/docs/api.md

 ### ss_new_from_raw
 Build a new string copying the provided null terminated `init` C string.
 This function is a shorthand for `str_new_raw_len(init, strlen(init), strlen(init))`.
-If the `init` string is NULL a new empty ss string is built.
+If the `init` string is NULL a new empty ss string is returned.
 The returned string must be freed after use with the provided `ss_free` function.

 The returned string has length `strlen(init)`, but additional `strlen(init)` bytes are allocated.
-This overallocation is useful because it's reduces the probability of future reallocations when the string is manipulated.
+This overallocation is often useful because it's reduces the probability of future reallocations when the string is manipulated.

 Returns the newly generated string or NULL if the allocation fails.